Below, Student Life have created a page outlining your responsibilities as a visa holder and of things you need to be aware of.

 One of the requirements of your visa is to keep UEA, the Home Office and the police (if you are required to register with the police) informed of any changes to your personal details.

 Please make sure UEA have a copy of your current passport and visa.
 You can inform us that you have a new passport or visa by emailing us.
 You must also keep all of your contact information up to date on e:Vision.
-You can contact your Hub if you need help with this.
+You can contact your School if you need help with this.

 If your personal details change since your BRP card was issued, you will need to update the Home Office by completing a Change of Circumstances form.

 You would need to use this form if any of the following apply:

 If you have a BRP, you would need to apply for a replacement BRP within 3 months if any of the following have changed:

 - You have changed your name (for example, you got married)

 - You have changed your gender

 - You have changed your date of birth